posted on September 1, 2021

 - Partially funded (required to raise partial support)

-- Couple preferred
+- Couple or single

 CAMA Kosovo desires to build bridges of hope in their city for all people, regardless of religion or ethnicity.
 The Bridge Community Center provides a space for people to come to know of their God-given value and significance.
-This team is looking for a director to create and oversee programs that enhance the well-being of Kosovars.

 - Oversee the development of Bridge staff and programs to achieve specific outcomes